 To hear some people tell it, Orlando's history didn't begin until Walt Disney World® Resort opened in 1971 — but the fact is, the region's rich past can be traced to the prehistoric era, with indigenous Americans, Spanish cattle ranchers, citrus growers, a historic African American community, astronauts, visionaries and other trailblazers making their marks along the way.

 Even our “modern” era dates to 1838, with the then-town of Orlando officially incorporating in 1875.
 Want to learn more?
-You can delve into Orlando’s origins and milestones at unique history centers and historical communities throughout the destination.
-Explore it all the next time you’re in Orlando!
+Explore our origins and milestones at these unique history centers and historical communities the next time you’re in Orlando!

 African American History in Orlando